Cocos adds 3D to its open source 2D game engine with Cocos Creator 3.0

 Since the launch of Cocos2d-x in 2010, Cocos has created updates such as Cocos Creator, Cocos Play, SDXBOX, and Cocos Analytics.

-By the end of 2018, Xiamen, China-based Coco had over 1.3 million active game developers worldwide, and their games had been played on more than 1.1 billion game devices.
+By the end of 2018, Xiamen, the China-based Coco had over 1.3 million active game developers worldwide, and their games had been played on more than 1.1 billion game devices.
 The number of registered developers is now 1.4 million.
-AFK Arena and Pokémon Masters have used the Cocos2d-x game engine, and both have more than 10 million downloads.
-Cocos has tried to build 3D tools before, but it was like adding something onto a skyscraper.
+AFK Arena and Pokémon Masters use the Cocos2d-x game engine, and both have more than 10 million downloads.

 Cocos Creator was started in 2016, and the company began 3D development in 2017.
 In the past year, the company merged Cocos Creator 3D and Cocos Creator, and the 3.0 version of Cocos Creator is the first to combine the two.
 In the past year, Cocos Creator has been used in hit games including Top War, Rabids Wild Race, and Idle Mafia.